Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

-options, they often leave out the option of pursuing a postdoc position in industrial research, or rank it behind other options, for instance pursuing a tenure track in academia, working for government or non-government organizations, or applying for a permanent position in industry (perhaps in the belief that such positions are more stable).
-The fact that there are much fewer industrial postdoc positions, in contrast with the abundance of academic postdoc positions (though individual experience may vary here), also contributes to the limited awareness about them.
+options, they often leave out the option of pursuing a postdoc position in industrial research, or rank it behind other options, for instance pursuing a tenure track in academia, working for government or non-government organizations, and aiming at a permanent position in industry.
+The fact that much fewer industrial postdoc positions are available, in contrast with the abundance of academic postdoc positions (though individual experience may vary here), also contributes to the limited awareness about them.

 I believe that it is worth doing a postdoc in industrial research, both professionally and personally.
 If you have the opportunity to work with a good mentor, in a supportive team, and in a company that respects and values research, it can be a rewarding step in your career.

-I gained this belief by working together with and learning from postdocs both in academia and in industry.
-They include my academic collaborators, postdocs in the company that I have either worked with or supervised, and researchers who transitioned from academic postdoc positions to industry.
+I came to this conclusion by working with and learning from postdocs both in academia and in industry.
+They include academic collaborators, postdocs in the company that I have either worked with or supervised, and researchers who transitioned from academic postdoc positions to industry.

 These postdoc fellows shared both success stories and frustrations with me.
-They confided me with their experience, feelings, and thoughts, many of which are valuable for but barely accessible to other students and researchers.
+They confided me with their experience, feelings, and thoughts, many of which are valuable for but barely accessible to students and other researchers.
 It is my privilege to listen to and learn from so many enthusiastic, talented, and hard-working scientists.
 While great resources are available helping people make decisions between academia and industry, for instance the [*Ten Simple Rules for